medicare supplement plans medigap plans

 Understanding the Medicare landscape is paramount whether you are learning about Medicare, a seasoned participant, or a caregiver assisting with healthcare decisions.
 One crucial piece to achieving full Medicare coverage is Medigap, the Medicare Supplement plan, which can help cover out-of-pocket costs not included in Original Medicare.

-Keep reading to learn what Medicare Supplement (Medigap) plans are, what they cover, costs, the difference between Medigap and Medicare Advantage plans, and the best time to enroll.
+Keep reading to learn what Medicare Supplement (Medigap) plans are, what they cover, their costs, the difference between Medigap and Medicare Advantage plans, and the best time to enroll.

 Medigap plans are policies designed to supplement Original Medicare Part A and Part B. Because Original Medicare doesn’t have a maximum on out-of-pocket costs such as copayments, coinsurance, and deductibles, Medigap plans help pay for those costs.
 Private insurance companies offer Medigap plans, but rest assured—they are also regulated by the Centers for Medicare and Medicaid Services, which protects Medicare beneficiaries.